ginpei/font-availability/README.md

 - {string} `fontFamily`
 - returns {boolean} `true` if the font is available at that time.

+Note: this method also invoke loading the web font file.

 ## `fontAvailability.Promise = null`

 Fallback for environments which does not support Promise.
 I mean Internet Explorer.